bhuvan-raj/Github-Actions-Zero-to-Hero/Variables and Expressions/README.md

 | `runner.*` | Runner details (OS, name, arch)           |
 | `job.*`    | Job-level metadata (status)               |
 | `steps.*`  | Share outputs between steps               |

 ---

-## 🧪 Practice Idea

-Try creating a GitHub Action that prints:

-* Who triggered the workflow
-* The branch name
-* The current date and time
-* The OS of the runner

----